-Student membership is free, and provides students with free registration to the Annual CAV Workshop.
+Student membership is free and provides students with free registration to the Annual CAV Workshop.
+The Fall 2020 workshop will be four-day virtual workshop 26-29 October, 2020.
+More information about the workshop may be found at the CAV website.